-- 1. Shares Trading with Related Parties None - 2.
-Shares Pledge with Related Parties --
+B. Shares Pledge with Related Parties --

-Name Reason Change Deal The relationship Share Shareholding Pledge
+Name (Note 1) Reason (Note 2) Change date Deal relative person The relationship between the counterparty and the company, directors, supervisors and shareholders holding more than 10 percent of the shares Share Shareholding ratio Pledge ratio Y.A.

-date relative between the ratio ratio

-person counterparty

-and the

-company,

-directors,

-supervisors and

-shareholders

-holding more

-than 10 percent

-of the shares

-Y.A.
 Chen Pledge 2016.5.24 Hua Nan Bank None 2,485,763 5.52% 64.36%

-Note 1: Names of directors, supervisors, managers and shareholders holding more than 10% of the company's shares

-Note 2: Pledged or redeemed.
+Note 1: Names of directors, supervisors, managers and shareholders holding more than 10% of the company's shares Note 2: Pledged or redeemed.